Today you’ll learn how to use RSI in trading.

-J. Welles Wilder created the Relative Strength Index way back in the past to find good set-ups.
+J. Welles Wilder created the Relative Strength Index way back in the past to find excellent set-ups.
 Also, the indicator is still popular today because it is useful in day trading.

 You can also use it with momentum base strategy, and I will show you how to use it below.

-When I started trading stocks, I used the 14-period, but now, I only use 30 and 2.
+When I started trading stocks, I used the 14-period, but now, I only use 30.

-When you search the internet about RSI, you will see that 14-period is very popular, and that is the reason why it is unreliable.
+When you search the internet about RSI, you see that 14-period is very popular, and that is the reason it is unreliable.

 In stock trading RSI, you should not use the default period to have the edge over other traders.

-You are competing against other traders in stock trading, and what will happen if all you are using the same strategies?
+You are competing against other traders for stock trading, and what will happen if all you are using the same strategies?

 Later on, I will talk about both RSI 2 and 30, but for now, I will explain how to compute it.